mondaycom/welcome-apps/apps/word-cloud/README.md

 8. Enjoy the Word Cloud app!

 ## Add View Settings field
-Our app can have some settings field and it will rerender itself based on them.
-Let's add them to our feature
+Our app can have some settings fields, and it will rerender itself based on them.
+Let's add them to our feature.

 1. Click "Add Fields" button and choose "Column" on the left pane.
 2. Don't change any of the settings and save it